CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

 "use_action": {
     "type": "link_up", // Connect item to a vehicle or appliance, such as plugging a chargeable device into a power source.
     "cable_length": 4 // Maximum length of the cable ( Optional, defaults to the item type's maximum charges ).
+                      // If extended by other cables, will use the sum of all cables' lengths.
     "wattage": "60 W" // Maximum energy transfer rate of the cable in watts. ( Optional, defaults to "0 W" )
                       // A positive value will charge the device's chargeable batteries at the expense of the connected power grid.
                       // A negative value will charge the connected electrical grid's batteries at the expense of the device's.
                       // A value of 0 won't charge the device's batteries, but will still let the device operate off of the connected power grid.
+                      // If extended by other cables, will use the smallest wattage of any individual cable.
-    "efficiency": 7 // one_in(this) chance to fail adding 1 charge every charge interval ( Optional, defaults to 7, which is around 85% efficiency ).
+    "efficiency": 0.85f // (this) out of 1.0 chance to successfully add 1 charge every charge interval ( Optional, defaults to 0.85f, AKA 85% efficiency ).
+                       // A value less than 0.001 means the cable won't transfer any electricity at all.
+                       // If extended by other cables, will use the product of all cable's efficiencies multiplied together.
     "menu_text": // Text displayed in the activation screen ( Optional, defaults to "Connect / Disconnect" ).
     "move_cost": // Move cost of attaching the cable ( Optional, defaults to 5 ).
     "targets": [ // Array of link_states that are valid connection points of the cable ( Optional, defaults to only allowing disconnection ).